 The results also showed that, unexpectedly, controlled self-regulation did not change among participants.
-Previous research in the area of physical activity found that controlled regulation neither changed results from need-supportive interventions nor related to positive outcomes (Aelterman et al., 2012; Behzadnia et al., 2019).
-In the current study, we asked participants to do some activities each day, and this might be interpreted by participants as an external voice or suggestion, so that they may push themselves to do things based on the activities that were provided for them.
-They may see the activities either as an external contingency to be included in the group or as a way to experience greater vitality and lesser stress.
-So, that is why controlled self-regulation has remained unchanged among participants, as well as related positively to their subjective vitality and related negatively to stress at the posttest.
+Previous research in the area of physical activity found that controlled regulation neither changed the results from need-supportive interventions nor was related to positive outcomes (Aelterman et al., 2012; Behzadnia et al., 2019).
+In the current study, we asked participants to do some activities each day, and this might be interpreted by participants as an external voice or suggestion, so that they may have pushed themselves to do things based on the activities that were provided for them.
+They may have seen the activities either as an external contingency to be included in the group or as a way to experience greater vitality and lesser stress.
+So that may be why controlled self-regulation has remained unchanged among participants, as well as being related positively to their subjective vitality and related negatively to stress at the posttest.

-Moreover, during social isolation enforcement participants may experience the frustration of their basic needs, and to prevent this, they may find the activities interesting and important.
-For example, they might force themselves to do some hard works, such as waking up early morning to follow and do things in a way that was provided for them in the group.
+Moreover, during enforced social isolation, participants may have experienced the frustration of their basic needs, and to combat this, they may have found the activities interesting and important.
+For example, they might have forced themselves to do some hard work, such as waking up early in the morning to follow and do things in a way that was suggsted for them in the group.
 By doing this, they actually could control themselves to thrive to get those goals.
-However, this finding needs to be replaced by future research, through longitudinal research or long-term intervention design.
+However, this finding needs to be replicated in future research, through longitudinal research or a long-term intervention design.

 Participants in the experimental condition also reported that their amotivation decreased from pretest to posttest (marginally), and it was lower than the participants in the control condition at posttest.
-In line with SDT's notion that the experience of need satisfaction associates with a decrease in amotivation (Ryan & Deci, 2017), suggesting that need-satisfying activities effectively reduce individuals' amotivation.
-Thus, these findings represent an effective approach to individuals' motivational regulations, as it increased autonomous motivation, and decreased amotivation.
+This is in line with SDT's notion that the experience of need satisfaction is associated with a decrease in amotivation (Ryan & Deci, 2017), suggesting that need-satisfying activities effectively reduce individuals' amotivation.
+Thus, these findings represent an effective approach to individuals' motivational regulation, as they increased autonomous motivation, and decreased amotivation.

-We believe that the most important contribution of the current study is that needsatisfying activities increased subjective vitality and decreased perceived stress.
+We believe that the most important contribution of the current study is that need-satisfying activities increased subjective vitality and decreased perceived stress.
 These results suggest that need-satisfying activities are important for people during difficult times, and specifically during the current novel coronavirus outbreak.
-In this study, we assessed subjective vitality because it has some important implications, first, when one feels energized and vitality in doing an activity, he or she most likely persist at that activity (Deci & Ryan, 2008), second, higher subjective vitality relates to healthier physiological and immunological functioning of the human body (Ryan & Deci, 2008) and, third, the more one has subjective vitality, the less experience psychological distress and the higher resilience in coping with stress (Ryan & Deci, 2008).
+In this study, we assessed subjective vitality because it has some important implications; first, when one feels energised and vitality in doing an activity, one is most likely persist at that activity (Deci & Ryan, 2008), second, higher subjective vitality relates to healthier physiological and immunological functioning of the human body (Ryan & Deci, 2008), and third, the more the subjective vitality, the less is the experience psychological distress and higher resilience in coping with stress (Ryan & Deci, 2008).
 Perceived stress was also assessed with the same level of importance.
 That is, research has shown that higher stress may have major influences upon both psychological and physical well-being, for example, higher stress decreases immunological functioning (Greenberg, 2012).